spc476/a09/README.txt

 				format used by Lennart Benschop's floating
 				point routines.

+			.OPT * CT

+				Generate a total cycle count in the listing file.

+			.OPT * CC

+				Clear the total cycle count in the listing file.

 		The following options are only used when running tests.
 The following options can appear inside or outside a .TEST directive unless otherwise specified.
 If specified inside a